 It takes time to turn a profit for an online business.
 It’s important to choose an ecommerce platform that won’t take up your entire budget and gives you the tools you need to succeed.

 Focus on where your business is now and think about where you want to go in the future.
 Then find an ecommerce platform that can help you get there.

-Shopify is flexible and lets you choose the amount of money you want to spend upfront, so you can build a profitable and rewarding ecommerce website for your business.
+Shopify is flexible and lets you choose the amount of money you want to spend upfront, so you can build a profitable and rewarding ecommerce project.